 When you use this apparatus, be sure to have a firm grip on the mortar to prevent it from slipping.
 Start with a small number of coffee beans at first for best control as it will be easier to grind.
 Once you are happy with the size and consistency, you can always add more to suit your needs and tastes.
 But be careful you don’t grind them too fine because a fine size will pass through any filter when brewing.

-You might like: Best Hand Coffee Grinders
+You might like: Best Manual Coffee Grinders

 5. Use a Hand Mincer